annaazizova/spring-boot-test-task-back/README.md

-This project is simple inventory system with different available functionality depending on user's role.
+This project is simple inventory system with different available functionality depending on user's role (User or Admin).

 ## Front